IMChiodo/rooftop-challenge/README.md

 ## Testing Notes

 Run `npm install` and then `npm start` to start the server.

-Run `npm run test` to execute the tests
+Run `npm run test` to execute the tests.

 ## Support
 Contact [Ignacio Chiodo](https://github.com/IMChiodo) for support and questions regarding the application.